 Known as the “Gateway to the Yadkin Valley,” Winston-Salem is a great starting point for a romantic getaway in this region.
 To step into a romance-filled weekend, start by stepping back in history at the Old Salem Museums & Gardens.
 Stroll along the cobblestone sidewalks and gardens and transport yourselves into one of America’s most authentic Colonial sites.
-Have lunch at The Tavern in Old Salem and sample dishes inspired by the original Moravians.
-Save room to share a warm Moravian sugar cake for dessert at Winkler Bakery – America’s oldest operating bakery.
+Have a gourmet sandwich at Muddy Creek Cafe in the lower level of the T. Bagge Merchant Building, but save room to share a warm Moravian sugar cake for dessert at Winkler Bakery – America’s oldest operating bakery.

 Next, step into an American love story at Reynolda House Museum of American Art.
 Designed by Katherine Reynolds, wife of tobacco baron R.J.
 Reynolds, the 1917 bungalow-turned-art museum is now one of the nation’s premier art institutions, featuring original furniture, artistic masterpieces, exhibitions and formal gardens, as well as shopping in Reynolda Village.

 Check in for the night at historic Graylyn.
 Built in 1932 and once North Carolina’s second-largest residence, with 46,000 square feet and 60 rooms, the main quarters, the Manor House, offers you a Downton Abbey-esque experience.
 Or opt for romantic seclusion in the Mews – including a 2-story Silo suite – or one of the cottages or bungalows.

 To introduce yourself to the Yadkin Valley, head to Quanto Basta Italian Eatery & Wine Bar for dinner, paired with house wine produced by Yadkin Valley winery, Raffaldini Vineyards.